nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

 The user starts by typing a return command.
 The diagram above uses the example of a user who wishes to mark an item of index `1` as returned.
 The full return command is `return i/1`.

 1. The `run()` method within `InvMgr` calls the static method `parse()` in the `Parser` class, providing the entire string of input entered by the user.
-2. `parse` calls the `arePrefixesPresent()` function to check that the user's input contains the compulsory field, item index.
-This function returns `true` if the user's input syntax is correct.
-3. `parse()` uses the parsed `itemIndex` to generate a new `ReturnCommand` which is returned to the `run()` method of `InvMgr`.
+2. parse()` uses the parsed `itemIndex` to generate a new `ReturnCommand` which is returned to the `run()` method of `InvMgr`.
-4. The `run()` method calls on the `execute()` function in `ReturnCommand`.
+3. The `run()` method calls on the `execute()` function in `ReturnCommand`.
-5. The `execute()` function calls `checkItemListSize()` to check if the item list is empty.
+4. The `execute()` function calls `checkItemListSize()`, which then calls `getSize()` to check if the item list is empty.
 If it is, an exception is thrown and return cannot be performed.
-6. Then, it calls `getItem()` to check if the item index is within range.
+5. Then, it calls `getItem()` to check if the item index is within range.
 If it is not, an exception is thrown and return cannot be performed.
-7. Then, it obtains the item's borrow records by calling `getBorrowRecords()` from `Item`.
+6. Then, it obtains the item's borrow records by calling `getBorrowRecords()` from `Item`.
-8. Each borrow record is iterated over and its borrow status and return status are obtained using `getBorrowStatus()` and `getReturnStatus()` respectively.
+7. Each borrow record is iterated over and its borrow status and return status are obtained using `getBorrowStatus()` and `getReturnStatus()` respectively.
-9. A borrow record is considered overdue if its borrow status is past and its return status is false, while a borrow record is outstanding if its borrow status is present and its return status is false.
+8. A borrow record is considered overdue if its borrow status is past and its return status is false, while a borrow record is outstanding if its borrow status is present and its return status is false.
    If a borrow record is either overdue or outstanding, then it is marked as returned using `setReturnStatus`.
 The end date of the borrow record is changed to the day of return using `setEndDate()`.
    `ReturnCommand` then converses with `Ui` to show the successful returned message.
-10. If none of the borrow records are overdue or outstanding, then it is taken to be an invalid return request.
-In this scenario, `ReturnCommand` will converse with `Ui` to display the return error message.
+9. If none of the borrow records are overdue or outstanding, then it is taken to be an invalid return request.
+In this scenario, `ReturnCommand` throws an exception.

 **Error handling**